-This question certainly comes up often, many of posts across various forums asking: “What hardware can I install Xpenology on?” or “What hardware is Xpenology compatible with?”
-Hopefully this post will answer all of those questions for you!
+This question certainly comes up often, many of posts on various forums asking: “What hardware can I install Xpenology on?” or “What hardware is Xpenology compatible with?”
+Hopefully, this post will answer all of those questions for you!

 Things to think about when building a NAS with Xpenology